luduvigo/app-blog-code/README.md

 app-blog-code
 =============

-Simple google appengine implementation of a blog
+Simple google appengine implementation of a blog.

-developed by luduvigo
+Developed by **luduvigo**

+## Start in local

-to start in local the web application run: app-blog-code/dev_appserver.py app-blog-code/app_par/ --port=$PORT_NUMBER
+To start in local the web application run: app-blog-code/dev_appserver.py app-blog-code/app_par/ --port=$PORT_NUMBER